Corporate Governance KPIs & Benchmarks – 53 KPIs

 Finally, benchmarking against industry standards can provide valuable context for your KPIs.
 Gartner reports that organizations that benchmark their governance KPIs against industry standards are 25% more likely to achieve their governance objectives.
 This practice helps identify areas for improvement and sets realistic performance targets.

-FAQs on Corporate Governance KPIs
+FAQs about Corporate Governance KPIs

 What are the most important KPIs for corporate governance?